- Medicaid covers nearly 2 million people in Arizona, including 569,000 who have coverage under Medicaid expansion.

 Arizona lawmakers have pushed for changes to Medicaid eligibility and benefits since 2015

 In the 2015 legislative session, Arizona lawmakers passed Senate Bill 1092, which made an effort to dial back the state’s expansion of Medicaid.
 SB1092 requires the state to submit an 1115 waiver request to CMS every year, asking for approval for new Medicaid eligibility guidelines.
-[H.B.2228, which was enacted in 2018, calls for the exemption of Native Americans from any new Medicaid eligibility rules that are implemented as a result of Arizona’s waiver process; the Trump administration’s approval of Arizona’s Medicaid waiver in 2019 includes an exemption from the new rules for Native Americans, but only if they’re enrolled citizens of their tribes.]
+(H.B.2228, which was enacted in 2018, calls for the exemption of Native Americans from any new Medicaid eligibility rules that are implemented as a result of Arizona’s waiver process; the Trump administration’s approval of Arizona’s Medicaid waiver in 2019 includes an exemption from the new rules for Native Americans, but only if they’re enrolled citizens of their tribes.)

 Lawmakers wanted the new eligibility rules to include a five-year limit on Medicaid coverage for able-bodied adults, along with a provision requiring enrollees to be working or involved in job training or school.
 In August 2015, Governor Doug Ducey unveiled his proposals for Arizona’s first Medicaid waiver proposal, including a work requirement and the five-year lifetime limit on Medicaid coverage for able-bodied adults.
 The idea was that Medicaid would remain a solid safety net for children and disabled adults, but that it would become a more temporary program for able-bodied adults.
 Ducey’s waiver proposal also included a requirement that enrollees pay increased premiums and cost-sharing and establish health savings accounts, and participate in various wellness programs like flu shots and glucose screening.

-There has been support for the idea of modernizing AHCCCS, but many advocates for low-income Arizona residents were worried that Ducey’s proposal would be a setback, chipping away at the hard-won gains the state has made in reducing the uninsured rate.
+Many advocates for low-income Arizona residents were worried that Ducey’s proposal would be a setback, chipping away at the hard-won gains the state has made in reducing the uninsured rate.

 Obama administration approved Arizona’s new Medicaid waiver, but with several provisions removed